Tivozanib: History

-It was discovered by Kyowa Kirin and developed by AVEO Pharmaceuticals.
+It was discovered at Kyowa Kirin and developed by Aveo Pharmaceuticals.

+The US Food and Drug Administration (FDA) approved tivozanib based on evidence from one clinical trial of 350 adult participants with advanced kidney cancer (renal cell carcinoma) that had been treated with two or more prior medicines and has come back or did not respond to treatment.
+The trial compared participants who were randomly assigned to receive either tivozanib or sorafenib.
+Both the participants and the health care providers knew which treatment was being given.
+The treatment continued until the disease progression or the side effects became too toxic.
+The trial compared the length of time participants were alive without progression between the two groups.
+The trial was conducted at 120 of sites in 12 of countries in North America and Europe.
+The number of participants representing efficacy findings may differ from the number of patients representing safety findings due to different pools of study participants analyzed for efficacy and safety.

 Clinical trials

 Phase III results on advanced renal cell carcinoma suggested a 30% or 3 months improvement in median progression-free survival compared to sorafenib but showed an inferior overall survival rate of the experimental arm versus the control arm.
 The Food and Drug Administration's Oncologic Drugs Advisory Committee voted in May 2013 13 to 1 against recommending approval of tivozanib for renal cell carcinoma.
 The committee felt the drug failed to show a favorable risk-benefit ratio and questioned the equipose of the trial design, which allowed control arm patients who used sorafenib to transition to tivozanib following progression disease but not those on the experimental arm using tivozanib to transition to sorafenib.
 The application was formally rejected by the FDA in June 2013, saying that approval would require additional clinical studies.

-In 2016, AVEO Oncology published data in conjunction with the ASCO meeting showing a geographical location effect on overall survival in the Phase III trial.

-In 2016, AVEO Oncology announced the start of a second Phase III clinical study in third line advanced RCC patients.
+In 2016, Aveo Oncology announced the start of a second Phase III clinical study in third line advanced RCC patients.

-In 2016, EUSA Pharma and AVEO Oncology announced that tivozanib had been submitted to the European Medicines Agency for review under the centralised procedure.

-In June 2017, the EMA Scientific Committee recommended tivozanib for approval in Europe, with approval expected in September.
+Society and culture

+Legal status

-In August 2017, the European Commission (EC) formally approved tivozanib in Europe.
+In August 2017, the European Commission approved tivozanib for medical use in the European Union.